Sandro de América

 Roberto Sánchez-Ocampo (August 19, 1945 – January 4, 2010), better known by his stage names Sandro or Sandro de América, was an Argentine singer and actor.
 He is considered a pioneer of Argentine rock for being one of the first rock artists to sing in Spanish in Latin America.
-He edited 52 official records and sold eight million copies although other sources state that he sold over 22 million.
+He edited 52 official records and sold eight million copies although other sources state that he sold over 10 million.
 Some of his most successful songs are "Dame fuego", "Rosa, Rosa", "Quiero llenarme de ti", "Penumbras", "Porque yo te amo", "Así", "Mi amigo el Puma", "Tengo", "Trigal", and "Una muchacha y una guitarra".
 The single "Rosa, Rosa" sold two million copies, being his most recognizable and famous song.
 Another of his hits, "Tengo" was given 15th place among the 100 best Argentine rock songs by both MTV and Rolling Stone magazine.
 In Latin America he was often compared to Elvis Presley at the height of his popularity.

 Sandro was also the first Latin American artist to sing at the Felt Forum at Madison Square Garden.
-In 2005, Sandro was awarded a Latin Grammy honoring his career.
+In 2005, Sandro received the Latin Grammy Lifetime Achievement Award.

 Biography

 Sandro was born in Buenos Aires to Irma Nydia Ocampo and Vicente Sánchez in 1945.
 He was raised in the southern suburb of Valentín Alsina, and learned to play the guitar as a child, identifying his music as Romani.
-His paternal grandfather was Russian Rom from Hungary – Roma are known in Argentina as Gitanos (Gypsies).
+His paternal grandfather was a Russian Rom from Hungary – Roma are known in Argentina as Gitanos (Gypsies).

-Initially, in his schooldays, he imitated Elvis Presley, but went on to create a personal style that marked his career and became a pioneer in Castilian-language rock music.
+Initially, in his schooldays, he imitated Elvis Presley, but went on to create a personal style that marked his career and became a pioneer in Spanish-language rock music.
 On November 10, 1971, he finally was able to see Presley live, at the Boston Garden, during a tour he did of that city.
 In 1961, he started the musical group Sandro & los de Fuego, which gained popularity on the TV show Sábados Circulares, and became widely known in the 1960s.
 With songs such as "Ave de Paso", "Atmósfera Pesada", "Quiero Llenarme de Ti", "Tengo", "¿A esto le llamas amor?", "Eres el demonio disfrazado" (cover of "(You're the) Devil in Disguise"), "Porque yo te amo", "Penumbras", "Una muchacha y una guitarra", "Trigal" or "Rosa, Rosa", success of his career kept growing steadily.

 Sandro also had the leading role in 11 films, including Quiero llenarme de ti ("I Want to Fill Myself with You" – 1969) and Subí que te llevo ("Hop On, I'll Give You a Ride" – 1980), and directed one feature, Tú me enloqueces ("You Drive Me Crazy"), in 1976.
 His co-star in the latter film, Argentine actress Susana Giménez, was offered a TV variety show after he refused to host it; Giménez's show, named Hola Susana, would become a ratings leader shortly after its 1987 launch.